krishnakumardangi/python_code/multiprocessing/README.md

 ```
 The imap() function takes the name of a target function and an iterable like the map() function.
 <br>The difference is that the imap() function is lazier in two ways:
-<br>imap() issues multiple tasks to the thread pool one by one, instead of all at once like map().
+* imap() issues multiple tasks to the thread pool one by one, instead of all at once like map().
-<br>imap() returns an iterable that yields results one-by-one as tasks are completed, rather than one-by-one after all tasks have been completed like map().
+* imap() returns an iterable that yields results one-by-one as tasks are completed, rather than one-by-one after all tasks have been completed like map().
-For example:
+<br>For example:
 ```
 # iterates results as tasks are completed in order
 for result in imap(task, items):